 So don’t just take my random blog’s word for it.
 Also note that using VSS is not the default behavior so make sure to double check you’re configuring these types of settings properly in your backup software.

-Your HA solution wouldn’t be very good if it didn’t.. ugh.. try to keep itself highly available like say when the server is paused.
+Your HA solution wouldn’t be very good if it didn’t.. uhh.. try to keep itself highly available like say when the server is paused.
 This means the knee-jerk and generally heated reaction of, “Set the timeout for SQL higher” and, “Why is SQL so terrible it’s failing over on a backup” along with, “Just max out the wait time” is horribly, horribly wrong.
 The root cause should probably be looked into (why are we pausing the VM in the first place and why is it taking so long).
 Like anything else there are tradeoffs… so you *may* end up setting the lease timeout higher so that a failure event doesn’t occur but that just means you’re going to wait longer before triggering a helpful action, which means more downtime.
 Additionally, having this set too low, especially in a non-performant environment, means you’re having too many false positives and the environment isn’t even stable.

-When we talk about things like the lease timeout (currently the default is set for 15 seconds) doesn’t mean that the VM is paused for 15 seconds or longer, but it does mean that it was paused long enough that it failed at least 2 rounds of that healthcheck.
-So, for example, the lease mechanism is going to renew in 500 milliseconds and the MV is paused at this moment and stays this way for 5 seconds, you’ve now missed the first renew check (500 milliseconds) and the second one 5 seconds later, resulting in a timeout.
-Obviously that didn’t take the whole 15 seconds but the point is it doesn’t have to, it just needs to be long enough to cause a problem, and I’d definitely say 5 seconds is a problem to have a paused VM.
+When we talk about things like the lease timeout (currently the default is set for 15 seconds) doesn’t mean that the VM is paused for 15 seconds or longer, but it does mean that it was paused long enough that it failed at least 2 rounds of that health check.
+So, for example, the lease mechanism is going to renew in 500 milliseconds and the VM is paused at this moment and stays this way for 5 seconds, you’ve now missed the first renew check (500 milliseconds) and the second one 5 seconds later, resulting in a timeout.
+Obviously that didn’t take the whole 15 seconds, but the point is it doesn’t have to, it just needs to be long enough to cause a problem, and I’d definitely say 5 seconds is a problem to have a paused VM.

-I hope this PSA was helpful, because while I love telling people that things such as this aren’t SQL Server’s fault I’m also quite perturbed that I’m seeing this as often as I am, so let’s not have to update our resumes because not only do we not have good backups, it’s also causing downtime.
+I hope this PSA was helpful, because while I love telling people that things such as this aren’t SQL Server’s fault, I’m also quite perturbed that I’m seeing this as often as I am, so let’s not have to update our resumes because not only do we not have good backups, but it’s also causing downtime.